ds54e/sv-mint/docs/configuration.md

 | --- | --- | --- |
 | `timeout_ms_per_file` | Budget for every file across all stages.
 Rules that exceed the budget abort the run. | `6000` |
 Values below 100 or above 60000 are rejected during config validation.
+The timeout is applied per stage (each stage gets the same budget), not as a single cumulative budget across stages.

 ## `[plugin]`